Mapple: A Domain-Specific Language for Mapping Distributed Programs: Implementation

 [1]{\ensuremath{\textsc{#1}}}

 \Cref{fig:semantics} formalizes the task execution rules described above using an operational semantics.
 Each judgment has the form

-which should be read as: given a task tree $T$, a dependence relation $D$, and a sibling predecessor relation $W$, the current execution log $L$ and execution state $(E, M)$, representing the sets of enqueued and mapped tasks on each node, transition to a new execution log $L'$ and new state $(E', M')$.
-The rules rely on two user-supplied mapping functions, {\tt SHARD} and {\tt MAP}, with the following signatures:
+which should be read as: given a set of task spaces $T$, the current execution log $L$ and vectors of queues $E, M$, transition to a new execution log $L'$ and new vectors of queues $E', M'$.
+The rules rely on two user-supplied mapping functions, {\tt SHARD} and {\tt SLICE}, with the following signatures:

-The {\tt SHARD} function takes an index task and either partitions it into smaller tasks for distribution across nodes or assigns it to the local node. {\tt MAP} then selects a specific processor within the target node for execution.
-Although these are two \emph{separate} callback functions in the low-level interface, \name{} \emph{unifies} them by interpreting both as part of a single index transformation from iteration space to processor space.
+The {\tt SHARD} function takes a task space and either partitions it into smaller task spaces for distribution across nodes or assigns it to the local node. {\tt SLICE} then selects a specific processor within the target node for execution.
+Although these are two \emph{separate} callback functions in the low-level interface, \name{} \emph{unifies} them by interpreting both as part of a single index transformation from task space to processor space.

 \Cref{fig:semantics} formalizes the rules described above as execution judgments.
-The rules use a new operator $+_i$, which adds a task to the $i$th queue of a vector of queues:
+The rules use an operator $+_i$, which adds a task space to the $i$th queue of a vector of queues:

 We also need the dual dequeuing operation: